Build a Portfolio Instead of a Resume: Why Showing Your Work Wins

 Resumes tell me where someone worked and what their job title was.
 They list skills and responsibilities.
 They’re filled with phrases like “results-driven” and “team player.”
 But resumes don’t show me whether someone can actually do the job.
+I’ve hired people with perfect resumes who couldn’t deliver.
+I’ve hired people with no formal credentials whose portfolios blew me away.

-Resumes Don’t Work Like They Used To
+Why Resumes Don’t Work Anymore

 Resumes were invented for a world of paper applications and limited information.
 You couldn’t show your work easily, so you summarized it.
 Hiring managers couldn’t verify claims easily, so they relied on credentials and references.